okahwaji-tech/agents/README.md

 4. **Nakano et al. (2021), *"WebGPT: Browser-assisted question-answering with human feedback"*** – Understand how language models can learn to use web browsing tools effectively.
 Focus on the mathematical frameworks for learning tool use policies and integrating web information.

-5. **Research Paper: *"HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in Hugging Face"*** – Understand how language models can orchestrate multiple AI tools and models to solve complex tasks.
-Focus on the mathematical principles of task decomposition and tool coordination.
+5. **Research Paper: *"HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in Hugging Face"*** – Understand how language models can orchestrate multiple models and systems to solve complex tasks.
+Focus on the mathematical principles of task decomposition and coordination.

 6. **Your Books Integration**:
    - *AI Engineering* Ch.
 15-16: System integration and API design for AI applications